Short video fuels discovery, while micro-drama builds loyalty—together they form a powerful mobile-first content strategy.

 - You prioritize retention, loyalty, and long-term revenue per viewer over sheer scale

-Enveu supports both short video and micro-drama experiences within a single OTT platform, allowing content owners to experiment with multiple formats without launching separate apps.
-Short video feeds can be delivered through swipe-based, vertical experiences designed for fast discovery and audience growth.
+Enveu supports both short video and micro-drama experiences within a single OTT platform—allowing teams to experiment with multiple content formats without launching or maintaining separate apps.

 What is the difference between short video and micro-drama?

-Can a platform offer both short video and micro-drama together?
+Can OTT platforms use short video and micro-drama together?

 Launch a Short Video or Micro-Drama Platform